prassaschr/LNS2Telegram/README.md

 # LNS2Telegram - Security Notification System
-Send a Telegram message, silently, when someone logs into to your Windows PC...
+Send a Telegram message, silently, when someone logs into your Windows PC...

 HOWTO
 1. Create a Telegram bot for personal notifications by following the guide mentioned to the site